harryjstroud/TMCS-2019/hackathon/imd-vr/instructions.md

 3. Once your script runs and you get an output .xml and .pdb file, you are ready to put your system into VR.
 The VR is split into two parts: the *frontend* and the *server*.
 The frontend is the part which visualises the system you have sent to the VR.
 The server is the part which actually reads in the files you want to visualise.
 To be able to see your molecule in VR you must send all of the information about it to the server in a file which wraps everything together - an example of a very basic version is [here](https://github.com/davidglo/TMCS-2019/blob/master/hackathon/imd-vr/vr_openmm_template.xml).
 Add the path to your files and then look at the [documentation](https://intangiblerealities.gitlab.io/narupaXR/md__user_guide__user_guide.html) to see if you can add/modify any parts of this script.

 ### Part 3: Manipulation in NarupaXR
-*steps 1 and 2 do not depend on eachother and can be performed in either order*

 1. This section is focused on i) editing the script which contains all of the information that NarupaXR needs to be able to visualise your system and ii) making selections and getting to grips with molecular manipulation in VR.
-First, download the server file which is needed to be able to launch NarupaXR [here] **need to add the file!!!**.
+First, navigate to the the programme itch, NarupaXR, and then click on show local files.
+Then navigate to server/Assets/Simulations and copy a version of the file Tamilfu_Neuraminidase.xml to your laptop.

 This is a very basic version of the server script - there are many things which can be added to change your experience in VR.
-Check out the VR documentation [here](https://intangiblerealities.gitlab.io/narupaXR/md__user_guide__user_guide.html) to see what else can be added to this file! *hint: how can you record what pathways you are going to generate in VR?* Save your server file in a
+Check out the VR documentation [here](https://intangiblerealities.gitlab.io/narupaXR/md__user_guide__user_guide.html) to see what else can be added to this file! *hint: how can you record what pathways you are going to generate in VR?* **Once you have finished learning about this file and editing it, make sure you save it back in the itch Simulations folder under then name 3NSS_yourname.xml**

 2. Now that you have your server file you are ready to launch your VR simulation!
 This can be done by navigating to the programme itch, then clicking on NarupaXR, then Launch -> Server and VR.
 Once in VR, you are free to play around with your simulation!
 You will notice that there are two types of mode: Interaction Mode and Selection Mode.
 Interaction Mode allows you to (you guessed it) interact with your simulation, whereas Selection mode allows you to select and change various parts of your system.
-Try doing the following things in Selection Mode:
+Whilst in Interaction mode, try undocking and redocking your drug, or unfolding the protein.
+Whilst in Selection Mode have a go at the following things:

 * Select oseltamivir and group all the atoms together
 * Colour in residues 70 and 71 a different colour